Code of Conduct

 The social media policy applies to all employees and volunteers who participate in social media activities on behalf of the Stampede.
 Social media refers to web-based or mobile technologies such as creating or contributing comments or materials on blogs, wikis, social networks or discussion forums.

-The policy included guidelines and frequently asked questions.
+The policy includes guidelines and frequently asked questions.

 External Spokesperson